 - A fit with your policies: Does the MDR provider’s containment approach integrate with your organization’s policies and procedures?

 - On-premises and cloud assets monitoring: Can the provider support your on-premises and cloud environments?

 - Custom reports including compliance: Does the MDR provider offer customer reports including those needed for HIPAA?

 - Real-time alerts backed by human intelligence: Does the MDR provider have a fully managed and monitored log?
 Does the provider offer real-time alerts?
 Are the alerts reviewed by experts to alert you only when action is needed to stop an attack?

 - Incident response and remediation: Does the MDR provider offer incident response capabilities?
 Can the provider help minimize losses and prevent future incidents?

 - Experience with your industry: Does the provider have experience with your industry?
 Does the provider work with other organizations that are similar in size to yours?

-As you begin your search, you want to find a vendor that works best for your healthcare infrastructure.
+As you begin your search, you want to find managed IT services for healthcare that works best for your organization’s infrastructure.
 Learn more about MDR for healthcare practices and how to choose the best option for your organization in our eBook, 5 MDR Considerations for Healthcare.